 The bird population of the Lake Erie Islands is a barometer by which to judge the health of an ecosystem.
 Pelee must be very healthy.
 Interested?
 Contact Graeme at Graeme.email@example.com.
 This was old hat to birders Hayes and Tom Bartlett ( Bartlett sensibly took the ferry from Sandusky and left the navigation to professionals).
 Hayes talked about several birds he had banded and connected with for over ten years on Kelleys.
 In ornithological parlance, these were not “snowbirds” rather they were birds that stayed the winter.

 I don’t know what the opposite of a Snowbird is… The Pelee Island Society captures both the natural and cultural history of Pelee.
 It is an excellent museum housed in the old municipal building across from West Dock, complete without a tour of the local cemetery.
 It contained some very lovely headstones that go back to the early 1800s, including many from the founding family, the McCormicks.

 One of the more interesting?
 Frederick Fisher died on May 10th, 1867.
 He was one of the last Indian Chiefs of the Lake Tribes and a Pelee resident.
 We had a rare opportunity to visit the Pelee Club.
 It was built in 1883, and it hasn’t changed much since.
 It possessed the original furniture and paintings.
 The prestigious member roster included retailer Marshall Fields, railroad car builder George Pullman, Robert Todd Lincoln (Abe and Mary’s kid), and Grocer Barney Kroger.

-It was very similar to the Middle Bass Club in terms of social standing.
+It was very similar to the Middle Bass Club regarding social standing.
 The most exciting part of the tour was the bowling alley.
 Over time, the building that houses the two bowling lanes settled.
 There are two camel humps (like the back portion of the Blue Streak Roller coaster at Cedar Point) in the longitude of the alleys as a result.
 As they say in golf, “a tough lie.”
 The pins were handset.
 The original club bowling balls had two holes and were made of wood.
-Like cooking dinner in a bean pot, even bowling was more challenging back in the day!
+Like cooking dinner in a bean pot, even bowling was more challenging in the day!